Jinrusui/Dissertation/README.md

 # Dissertation

-This repository contains the code and resources related to my dissertation project.
+This repository contains the code and resources related to my dissertation project on Vision Language Models (VLMs) and World Models for reinforcement learning.

 ## Table of Contents